-Audit Criteria - The audit criteria quantifies the practice addressed by the objective, describing in a measurable way what care should be delivered.
+Audit Criteria - The audit criteria quantify the practice outlined in the objectives, describing in a measurable way what care should be delivered.
 The audit criteria should be derived from the evidence-base described in the fourth column (Source of Evidence).
 In the UHBristol audit proposal paperwork, we also ask you to assess the strength of the evidence-base.
-The stronger the evidence base, the more likely it is that staff will agree with your audit standards and therefore they will be more likely to commit to making changes if your audit shows the standards are not currently being met.
+The stronger the evidence-base, the more likely it is that staff will agree with your audit standards and therefore they will be more likely to commit to making changes if your audit shows the standards are not currently being met.

-Target - When writing audit standards, it is normal to set the target at 100%, i.e. the standard statement is something you will always do, the theory being that, if this is best practice, everyone is entitled to receive it.
+Target - When writing audit standards, it is normal to set the target at 100%, i.e. the standard statement is something you will always do; the theory being that, if this is best practice, everyone is entitled to receive it.
 Reasons for setting the target at a figure lower than 100% may be:

-- Setting target at 0% if referring to something you will never do. - When comparing outcomes against national benchmarks.
+- Setting target at 0% if referring to something you will never do. - When comparing outcomes against published evidence (e.g. a national benchmark that 92% of patients achieve post-operative visual acuity of 6/12 or better following cataract surgery)

 Exceptions - The exceptions are the justifiable reasons for not providing the level of care specified.
-For example it is not a failure in our care if a patient chooses not to accept care.
-A common exception is patient choice, for example, if a patient was not seen within a standard of 4 weeks from referral because they were away on holiday.
+For example, it is not a failure in our provision of care if a patient chooses not to accept care.
+A common exception is patient choice; for example, if a patient was not seen within a standard of 4 weeks from referral because they were away on holiday.

 Consensus on the list of exceptions should be achieved before the start of an audit.
-Be careful that an exception isn't a failure in care in disguise e.g. 'patient choice' may mask the fact that the patient was not given sufficient information about risks and benefits to confidently agree to treatment.
+Be careful that an exception is not a failure in care in disguise!
+For example, 'patient choice' may mask the fact that the patient was not given sufficient information about risks and benefits to confidently agree to treatment.